-Reno, Nevada, is a city that is rich in history and culture.
-Established in 1859, Reno has been a popular destination for travelers for many years.
-The city has a lot to offer visitors, including casinos, nightlife, museums, and parks.
+Reno, Nevada, a city rich in history and culture, was established in 1859.
+For many years, it has been a popular destination for visitors.
+Reno offers visitors plenty to do, such as gambling at casinos, chasing nightlife, visiting museums, and relaxing in parks.

 There's a lot to see and do in Reno, Nevada.
 With so many bars, breweries and restaurants to choose from, it can be hard to know where to start!
 This tour brings you behind the scenes of three unique businesses in Reno: a brewery district beer tasting experience with an environmentally friendly pedicab ride.
 Learn about each place as you travel through Midtown Reno on an eco-friendly vehicle that seats 2 people per bike - no more than 6 riders total!